Ignition of a school of design.

 Here, an exchange platform for knowledge transfer between several actors from the “Global South” was initiated.
 During a series of workshops and a four day symposium, participants debated status quos, questioned solutions, talked about successes, failures, ideas, possibilities and impossibilities, while moving between presentations, walks, discussions, music and performances.
 Several workshops initiated further dialogues, where social and political climates, conditions of “now,” the creation for the everyday as well as existing educational formats were not only thought about but also acted upon through practice.
 In discussion rounds, a viable concept for a school of design was debated and questioned.
 This speculative frame created a space in which some assumptions were clear: Such a school would not be temporal, but would last and be lived.
 It would be created for the context in which it emerges (Kinshasa) but would consider its furthering in other geographies, leading to the third spinning.

-In this third reversal, the “school” that might as well be called an “un-school,” activates itself in Berlin at SAVVY Contemporary–The Laboratory of Form-Ideas.
-From 22.07. until 18.08.2019, we make space for a “school” of design, moving along the entanglements between modernity and coloniality, questioning their repercussions for “world-making,” its obvious and less obvious masterplans.
-By exploring methods and practices alongside these discussions, 40 participants as well as five invited guests from Kinshasa (Lema Diandandila, Grace Mujinga, Orakle Ngoy, Jean Jacques Tankwey and Nada Tshibuabua) will progressively give form to this “school.”
-Together, forms of co-living and co-creating will be negotiated, and thus new conceptions of global reality proposed.
+In this third reversal, the “school” that might as well be called an “un-school,” activated itself in Berlin at SAVVY Contemporary–The Laboratory of Form-Ideas.
+From 22.07. until 18.08.2019, we made space for a “school” of design, moving along the entanglements between modernity and coloniality, questioning their repercussions for “world-making,” its obvious and less obvious masterplans.
+By exploring methods and practices alongside these discussions, 40 participants as well as five invited guests from Kinshasa (Lema Diandandila, Grace Mujinga, Orakle Ngoy, Jean Jacques Tankwey and Nada Tshibuabua) progressively gave form to this “school.”
+Together, forms of co-living and co-creating were negotiated, and thus conceptions of global reality proposed.